openshift-labs/learn-katacoda/intro-openshift/container-internals-lab-2/03-image-internals.md

 ``docker run -it rhel7 ldd /usr/bin/python``{{execute}}

 Inspecting a common tool like "curl" demonstrates how many libraries are used from the operating system.
 First, start the RHEL Tools container.
 This is a special image which Red Hat releases with all of the tools necessary for troubleshooting in a containerized environment.
-It's quite convenient:
+It's rather large, but quite convenient:

 ``docker run -it rhel7/rhel-tools bash``{{execute}}